mindhiveproject/frontend/content/docs/terms.md

 ### 9. Termination of Your Account

 If you violate any of these terms, your permission to use the Service automatically terminates.
-You may cancel your account with the Service by going to https://mindhive.science/account/settings.
+You may cancel your account with the Service by going to https://mindhive.science/dashboard/settings.

 ### 10. Privacy Policy and Additional Requirements

 We want you to know what information we collect from you and how we use it.
-Please read our privacy policy (the "Privacy Policy") carefully.
-The Privacy Policy is incorporated into these Terms as part of our Agreement.
+Please read our privacy policy (the "<a target="_blank" href="https://mindhive.science/docs/privacy">Privacy Policy</a>") carefully.
+The <a target="_blank" href="https://mindhive.science/docs/privacy">Privacy Policy</a> is incorporated into these Terms as part of our Agreement.
 In addition, we may inform you of additional requirements that you must comply with when using the Service.
 These requirements may include such things as community guidelines.
 Any additional guidelines that we post on the Service or link to the Service will be incorporated into these Terms as part of our Agreement.

 ### 11. Modifying these Terms